gavinengel/aeonx/README.md

  Aeon files can reduce the lines of source code, compared to popular JavaScript frameworks.
 For simplistic frontend projects, using an Aeon file instead of a heavy framework, such as Angular, can reduce complexity and increase legibility.

  Let's compare a few popular implementations of TodoMVC to one written with Aeon.
 For this comparison, we will look at custom SLOC (lines of source code) in each project.
+To count SLOC I included all files in: index.html, /js, and /css.

+### project / custom SLOC
+* Backbone.js /
+* AngularJS /
+* Ember.js /
+* Aeon /